Santhià–Biella railway

-The Santhià–Biella railway is a regional railway line of Piedmont in Italy, that connects Biella to Santhià railway node for Torino.
+The Santhià–Biella railway is a regional railway line of Piedmont in Italy, that connects Biella to Santhià railway node for Turin.

 History

 The railway was inaugurated from 8 September 1856.

 Since 10 July 1951, with the end of the concession to the "Società Strade Ferrate di Biella (SFB)" company, the management of the railway line passed to the state and the exercise was assumed by Ferrovie dello Stato.

 In the year 2000, the entire line management passed to Rete Ferroviaria Italiana.